Skip to main content

 Clipped Screenshots

-• If your screenshots are repeating or clipped, set the skipNetworkIdleEvent field to false (Issue #1065).
+• If your screenshots are repeating or clipped, set the skipNetworkIdleEvent form field to false (Issue #1065).

 Timeouts (503)